Capital One data breach: 1 arrested, tens of millions of customers affected

-A hacker gained access to personal information from more than 100 million Capitol One credit applications, the bank said Monday as federal authorities arrested a suspect in the case.
+A hacker gained access to personal information from more than 100 million Capital One credit applications, the bank said Monday as federal authorities arrested a suspect in the case.

 The FBI raided Thompson's residence Monday and seized digital devices.
 An initial search turned up files that referenced Capital One and "other entities that may have been targets of attempted or actual network intrusions."